krondorl/cocktail-app-v3-nextjs/README.md

 There are two modules in this project:

-- get a random cocktail on reload and on clicking
+- Get a random cocktail on reload and on clicking
-- search for a specific cocktail by name
+- Search for a specific cocktail by name

-This is a remake of my earlier [Cocktail App v2](https://github.com/krondorl/cocktail-app-v2).
+Cocktail App v3 is a remake of my earlier [Cocktail App v2](https://github.com/krondorl/cocktail-app-v2).

 ## New version

 Tech specs:

-- built with **Next.js**, which is a meta framework for React
+- built with **Next.js**, which is a meta-framework for React
 - **full stack TypeScript** and TypeScript React code
-- API calls are now made with **fetch** instead of axios
+- API calls are now made with **fetch** instead of Axios
+- can be used as a Docker container

 ## Exercise description